 “We just did some grocery stores and they’re very particular about their floors,” he says.
 “They waited the 28 days, but it’s really better if you can wait until they turn the air-conditioning on and get the temperature to a steady state.
 Otherwise, you get quite a bit of movement in the slab and a lot of elongation in the joints.”

-While a lot of industrial jobs can be filled with the client’s choice of some generic colors — black, gray and clear are popular — when it comes to polished slabs, and especially anything involving color, it’s necessary to color match the filler or sealant.
+While a lot of industrial jobs can be filled with the client’s choice of some generic colors — black, gray and clear are popular — when it comes to polished slabs, and especially anything involving color, it’s necessary to color match the joint fillers and sealants.
 A lot of how hard or easy that is depends on the job.

 Klacking, for instance, says his primary supplier has a full line or colors from which to choose.